Aliwal North

-Aliwal North (officially Maletswai) is a town in central South Africa on the banks of the Orange River, Eastern Cape Province.
+Maletswai (previously Aliwal North) is a town in central South Africa on the banks of the Orange River, Eastern Cape Province.
 It is a medium-sized commercial centre in the northernmost part of the Eastern Cape.
+The Dutch Reformed Church was built in 1855.

 History

-Sir Harry Smith, then Governor of the Cape Colony, formally founded the small town of Aliwal North in the Cape Province of South Africa in 1850.
+One of the first white settlers in the area, Pieter Jacobus de Wet, built a house at the nearby Buffelsvlei around 1828.
+Sir Harry Smith, Governor of the Cape Colony from 1847 to 1852, formally founded the small town of Aliwal North in the Cape Province of South Africa in 1850.
 He named the town "Aliwal North" in memory of his victory over the Sikhs at the Battle of Aliwal during the First Sikh War in India in 1846.
 The town was laid out in 1849 on ground acquired by the government.
 This was auctioned and 38 lots were sold for £972.

-The park in the centre of Aliwal North, the Juana Square Gardens was named after Smith's wife Juana Maria de Los Dolores de Leon.
-One of the first white settlers in the area, Pieter Jacobus de Wet built a house at the nearby Buffelsvlei around 1828.
+The park in the centre of Maletswai, the Juana Square Gardens, was named after Smith's wife Juana María de los Dolores de León.
 Municipal status was attained in 1882.

-The railway line from Molteno reached Aliwal North on 2 September 1885.
+The railway line from Molteno reached Maletswai on 2 September 1885.

-On 8th January 1901, following the evacuation of Smithfield during the Second Boer War, Major Kendal Pretyman Apthorp established the Aliwal North concentration camp, which at its height housed approximately 2,000 Boer refugees.
+On 8 January 1901, following the evacuation of Smithfield during the Second Boer War, Major Kendal Pretyman Apthorp established the Aliwal North concentration camp, which at its height housed approximately 2,000 Boer refugees.
 The camp was closed by November 1902 after the inmates had been repatriated to their homes.

+The Northern Post newspaper operated from Aliwal North from 1874 to 1902.

 Education

-Aliwal North has 10 Primary Schools and 5 High Schools and a higher education and training (tertiary school), Ikhala TVET College.
+Maletswai has 10 Primary Schools and 6 High Schools and a technical and vocational training college.